711299244/AFIFA-KHALED/Experience and suggestions about this class/Readme.md

 This class was was very helpful
 ##   I have suggestions
  ##  About the schedule
-I hope it will be more than 10 weeks.
+I hope it will be more than 10 weeks..